2022 SIMRACINGHUB F1 LEAGUE REGULATIONS

-22.7 - When the cars come back to the grid at the end of the formation lap, they will stop within their respective grid positions, keeping their engines running.
+22.7 - When the cars come back to the grid at the end of the formation lap, they will stop within their respective grid positions.

 There will be a standing start, the signal being given by means of lights activated by rFactor 2 itself once all the cars have come to a halt and are lined up properly.